KnairdA/InputXSLT/README.md

 - external `read-directory` function for read-only directory traversal
 - external `transform` function for executing transformations inside transformations
 - external `generate` function for executing transformations and committing the result directly to the filesystem
-- external `external-text-formatter` function for executing text formatters and capturing their XML output
+- external `external-command` function for executing external commands such as text formatters and capturing their output
 - external `write-file` function for writing files

 ## Examples: